ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

 ### Ruby + AI = Conversation
 Obie Fernandez
-> How our understanding of the software development process needs to evolve with AI.
+> A conversation about the intersection of Ruby and AI technologies, exploring opportunities and challenges.

 This talk from Obie Fernandez was a great explainer on how our understanding of the software development process needs to evolve with AI!
 I loved the point about shared human and AI frustrations.
 New AI tools and docs are helping both!

 *📺 Recording will be available at [RubyEvents](https://www.rubyevents.org/talks/keynote-ruby-ai-conversation)*